veera9784/python_end_to_end/strings/read.md

 The starting index is specified on the left of the : and the ending index is specified on the right of the :.

 Remember the element located at the right index is not included.

+String Properties
+It's important to note that strings have an important property known as immutability.

+This means that once a string is created, the elements within it can not be changed or replaced via item assignment.
+We will see how we can do such operation using string methods